groupdocs-signature/GroupDocs.Signature-Products/content/signature/nodejs-java/esign/xlsx.en.md

 ############################# More Operations #####################
 more_operations:
     enable: true
-    title: "View Our Extensive Capabilities"
+    title: "View our extensive capabilities"
     exclude: "esign"
     description: "We offer a broad range of signature types and feature-rich operations"
     items: